 This week, we’ll see how noise affects this simple climate model.
 We’ll borrow lots of material from here:

-And we’ll use software written by these guys together with Allan Erskine and Jim Stuttard.
+And we’ll use software written by these guys together with Allan Erskine.
 The power of the Azimuth Project knows no bounds!

 Stochastic differential equations